Risk and opportunity management system

 Our risk and opportunity management system is based on the globally applicable risk management standard of the International Standards Organization (ISO).
 ISO standard 31 000 “Risk management – Principles and guidelines” is regarded as a guideline for internationally recognized risk management systems.

 Our Internal Audit unit reviews the functionality and effectiveness of our risk management system at regular intervals.
-The external auditor mandated by law to audit the Company’s annual financial statements and consolidated financial statements in accordance with § 317 (4) of the German Commercial Code (Handelsgesetzbuch – HGB) examines whether the risk early-warning system is able to identify at an early stage risks and developments that could jeopardize the Company’s future.
+The external auditor mandated by law to audit the Company’s annual financial statements and consolidated financial statements in accordance with § 317 (4) of the German Commercial Code (Handelsgesetzbuch – HGB) examines whether the risk early warning system is able to identify at an early stage risks and developments that could jeopardize the Company’s future.
 Our system complies with the statutory requirements for risk early warning systems and conforms to the German Corporate Governance Code.

-ORGANIZATION OF THE RISK AND OPPORTUNITY MANAGEMENT SYSTEM
+ORGANIZATION OF RISK MANAGEMENT

 RISK IDENTIFICATION AND REPORTING

 Each operating segment produces a quarterly risk report in accordance with the standards laid down by the central Risk Management unit and based on specific materiality thresholds.
 These reports assess risks, taking into account their extent in terms of impact on results of operations or financial position, as well as their probability of occurrence, and they identify action to be taken and suggest or initiate measures.
-The assessment additionally includes qualitative factors that could be important for our strategic positioning and reputation, and that also determine the aggregate risk.
+The assessment additionally includes qualitative factors that could be important for our strategic positioning and reputation and also determine the aggregate risk.
 We base our assessment of risks on a period of two years.
 This is also the length of our forecast period.

 The Group risk report, which presents the main risks, is prepared for the Board of Management on the basis of this information.
 The Board of Management informs the Supervisory Board.
 The Audit Committee of the Supervisory Board also examines this report at its meetings.
 If any unforeseen risks arise outside regular reporting of key risks, they are reported ad hoc.